guriya2018/demo-burning-glass/README.md

 This repository contains the solution for handing timeout, iframes etc in web pages using selenium webdriver

 #Technology Stack:
- Java as a programming language
+ Java as a programming language,
- Cucumber as BDD and JVM Report generation
- Selenium for web automation testing
+ Cucumber as BDD and for JVM Report generation, Selenium for web automation testing,
  Gradle as build tool

  # Features